MEET THE Foster SCHOLARS

 As a scholar-practitioner, Angela positions her research as a form of advocacy and partners with youth with experience in foster care.
 She received her bachelor's degree in Psychology with minors in Spanish and Social and Behavioral Studies from Michigan Technological University and her master's in Educational Leadership and Policy with an emphasis in Student Affairs Administration from the University of Utah.
 Her master's thesis is titled From Foster Care to College: The Role of Student Affairs Practitioners in Addressing the Challenges Foster Youth Face in Accessing Higher Education.
 She has continued her studies and is a third year doctoral student in the Higher Education Leadership PhD Program at Colorado State University, focusing her research on the identity development of students with experience in foster care.

-Currently Angela serves as the Director of Professional Development at ACPA - College Student Educators International, coordinating over 10 annual professional development institutes for higher education practitioners, and the ACPA Annual Convention for over 2,000 attendees.
+Angela has served as the Director of Professional Development at ACPA - College Student Educators International, coordinating over 10 annual professional development institutes for higher education practitioners, and the ACPA Annual Convention for over 2,000 attendees.
+Currently, Angela serves as the Executive Director for the Association for the Assessment of Learning in Higher Education.
 Angela also teaches as an adjunct instructor at Michigan Technological University on human-centered design thinking and is an Honors Pathway Advisor for the Pavlis Honors College.

 KIZZY LOPEZ, EdD